shipyardapp/Shipyard-Documentation/docs/data-packages/great-expectations/great-expectations-blueprint.md

 ## Overview

-In this tutorial, you'll walk through the steps required to set up Great Expectations to run in the cloud, on Shipyard.
+In this tutorial, you'll walk through the steps required to set up Great Expectations to run in the cloud, on Platform.
 We will be creating a Blueprint that can be re-used by multiple team members and updated in the background.
 This tutorial is only in Python.

 By the end of the tutorial, you'll be able to:

 - Set up a Blueprint using Python
-- Successfully run Great Expectations on Shipyard
+- Successfully run Great Expectations on Platform
 - Share expectations with your organization
 - Run multiple instances of Great Expectations simultaneously
 - Integrate an Expectation Suite into your Fleets